Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 What Thunder Compute Does and Our Approach

-The least-costly cloud GPU providers often sacrifice reliability or features to hit low prices.
+The cheapest cloud GPU providers often sacrifice reliability or features to hit low prices.
 We've taken a different approach by building software that gets the most from hardware, letting us pass those savings to you.

 Pricing and Cost Comparison